rhmaxdotorg/pulsechain-validator/README.md

 - Datasource: Prometheus (default)
 (same steps as previous)

+There are also Dashboards for client stats, such as...

+**Geth**
+- Download it @ https://gist.githubusercontent.com/karalabe/e7ca79abdec54755ceae09c08bd090cd/raw/3a400ab90f9402f2233280afd086cb9d6aac2111/dashboard.json to import
+- Name: Geth
+- Datasource: Prometheus (default)
+- Click Import
+- Click Save button (and confirm Save) in upper right toolbar
+- Repeat for next dashboard

+**Lighthouse VC**
+- Download it @ https://raw.githubusercontent.com/sigp/lighthouse-metrics/master/dashboards/ValidatorClient.json to import
+- Name: Lighthouse VC
+- Datasource: Prometheus (default)
+(same steps as previous)

+**Lighthouse Beacon**
+- Download it @ https://raw.githubusercontent.com/sigp/lighthouse-metrics/master/dashboards/Summary.json to import
+- Name: Lighthouse Beacon
+- Datasource: Prometheus (default)
+(same steps as previous)

-Now you can browse the Dashboards and see various stats and data!
+**Now you can browse the Dashboards and see various stats and data!**

 Also see the guides below for additional help (scripts were mostly based on those instructions)
 - https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/monitoring-your-validator-with-grafana-and-prometheus